 - Disability and work: A trade union guide to the law and good practice (pdf) – booklet by the TUC, updated for Equality Act 2010.

-- Accomodation ideas for stuttering – from ‘JAN’, the Job Accomodation Network (American).
+- Accommodation and compliance: Stuttering – from ‘JAN’, the Job Accomodation Network, United States.

 For web links generally on stammering and disability discrimination see the links page.